rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

 ### Introduction

-Cloud Orchestration users can implement Swift signal resources that will help determine the status of user data scripts.
-For example, implementing the following Swift signal resources will add functionality that indicates whether a user data script completed, and if so, whether it has succeeded or failed.
+Cloud Orchestration users can implement Swift signal resources that help determine the status of user data scripts.
+For example, implementing the following Swift signal resources adds functionality that indicates whether a user data script completed, and if so, whether it has succeeded or failed.

 The `OS::Heat::SwiftSignal` resource can be used to coordinate resource creation with signals coming from sources that are external or internal to the stack.
-This resource is often used in conjunction with the
+This resource is often used in conjunction with the `OS::Heat::SwiftSignalHandle` resource.
-`OS::Heat::SwiftSignalHandle` resource.

-The `SwiftSignalHandle` resource is used to create a temporary URL that is used by applications and scripts to send signals.
-The `SwiftSignal` resource waits on this URL for a specified number of `SUCCESS` signals within a specified amount of time.
-The temporary URL is created using Rackspace Cloud Files.
+The `SwiftSignalHandle` resource is used to create a temporary URL that applications and scripts use to send signals.
+The `SwiftSignal` resource waits for this URL to receive a specified number of `SUCCESS` signals within a specified amount of time.
+The temporary URL is created by using Rackspace Cloud Files.

-The following tutorial will walk you through the process of setting up a single-node Linux server that signals success or failure of `user_data` script execution at a given URL.
+The following tutorial walks you through the process of setting up a single-node Linux server that signals the success or failure of `user_data` script execution at a given URL.

 ### Add the top-level template sections

-Add the following information at the top of the template:
+At the top of the template, add the following information:

     heat_template_version: 2014-10-16